Skip to main content

 • story

-• “Cards are easy to earn/build decks with to take down a load of cool challenges and story mode in the game.”
+• “Cards are easy to earn and build decks with to take down a variety of cool challenges and story mode in the game.”

 • “But as a free-to-play game, you can actually work your way up and earn through missions which aren't necessarily relegated to player matches.”

-• “I love the concept of this game and have enjoyed playing it; however, the game is basically dead.
-It lags a lot even with my 300 up and 300 down.
-Also, the campaigns are unbeatable.
-I take it you could win if you plowed hundreds of pounds into the game, which I cannot afford to do.
-I have been gaining cards slowly doing normal missions, but still, it is impossible to beat the campaigns.
-Even the first one of the campaign is just stupid.”
+• “I love the concept of this game and have enjoyed playing it, however the game is basically dead.
+It lags a lot even with my 300 up and 300 down connection.
+Also, the campaigns are unbeatable unless you spend hundreds of pounds, which I cannot afford.
+I have been gaining cards slowly through normal missions but still it is impossible to beat the campaigns; even the first one of the campaign is just stupid.”

 • “I don't want to farm PvP arena to do quests in order to get currency.”